Graphs without a rainbow path of length 3: Three and four colors

 The proof of Theorem \ref{thm:main_weight} for $k = 4$ is a simple corollary of the theorem for $k = 3$ since $f(4) = f(3)$.
-Let us remove the vertex of weight $a_4$, color $4$ from the remaining edges and scale the weights of the remaining vertices so that the weights sum up to $1$ and the proportions between them are kept.
+Let us remove the vertex of weight $a_4$, edges in color $4$, and scale the weights of the remaining vertices so that the weights sum up to $1$ and the proportions between them are kept.
 Then we obtain a clustered graph for 3 colors with at least the same density of edges in each color, so a counterexample for 4 colors implies a counterexample for 3 colors, which does not exist.

-After finishing the proof we learned that Frankl, Gy\H ori, He, Lv, Salia, Tompkins, Varga and Zhu \cite{FGHLSTVZ22} solved the problem of maximal possible product of the numbers of edges without a rainbow path with 3 edges in the case of 3 and 4 colors.
+After finishing the proof we learned that Frankl, Gy\H ori, He, Lv, Salia, Tompkins, Varga and Zhu~\cite{FGHLSTVZ22} solved the problem of maximum possible product of the numbers of edges without a rainbow path with 3 edges in the case of 3 and 4 colors.
 The results for 3 colors are independent (none of them implies the other), but since for 4 colors the optimal construction has the same number of edges in each color, their result implies our result for 4 colors.